pelican-themes/papyrus/README.md

 ![Performance](lighthouse.png "Lighthouse Report")

-Settings file now has the placeholders for your `robots.txt` and `favicon.ico` files.
+The settings file now has placeholders for your `robots.txt` and `favicon.ico` files.
-Please note these files are **not** included and they are required to be added by you.
+Please note these files are **not** included.
+You must create and add them yourself.

 ```bash
 ├── content